IMsumitkumar/python-basics-QnA/Functions.md

 In this example, we have defined a decorator function `uppercase` that takes another function `fn` as an argument and returns a new function `wrapper`.
 The `wrapper` function executes the original function `fn` and modifies its output by converting it to uppercase.
 We are using the `@uppercase` decorator syntax to apply the `uppercase` decorator on the `greet` function, and when we call the `greet` function it returns the output in uppercase.

-###  How do you create a function that can be used as a generator?
+### Q:  How do you create a function that can be used as a generator?

 A generator is a special type of function that can be used to generate a sequence of values over time.
 It is defined using the yield keyword instead of return.
 For example,